 WAAPA is a world-class performing arts school that provides one of the most comprehensive ranges of performing arts training in Australia.

 Our world-class staff, working in state-of-the-art performance and teaching facilities, provide rigorous and specialised training of the highest order.

 It is well known for the quality of its graduates, both nationally and internationally, including Hugh Jackman, Tim Minchin, and Lisa McCune.

-To keep WAAPA as one of the world’s best requires significant investment in programs such as Visiting Artists, Performances, Equipment, Scholarships and Student Support and Aboriginal Theatre.
+To keep WAAPA as one of the world’s best requires significant investment in programs such as Visiting Artists, Performances, Equipment, Scholarships and Student Support and Aboriginal Performance.

 We are looking to philanthropy to play an increasingly important role in these programs to keep WAAPA at the very top.
 Through our partnerships, we are looking for outcomes that meet the long and short term needs of WAAPA students, reach out to WA communities, and support the strategic objectives of our partners.